 - Partner’s liability – Being in a partnership means you can be personally responsible for any faulty actions or mistakes your partner makes.
 In addition, your assets have the possibility of being used to cover the partnership’s debt.
 To protect your best interests, it is recommended to enter a potential partnership with someone you trust.

 - Conflict among partners – With multiple partners, there are bound to be disputes and conflicts.
 Any disagreement between partners can cause the dissolution of the partnership, especially in cases of partnerships among family members or close friends, where personal judgment can affect professional issues.

 A limited liability company, better known as LLC, is considered one of the most common entity structures.

 The flexible nature of LLCs made it the ideal choice for a startup that was still figuring out its business model.
-These companies all had one thing in common when they started out: they were all startups with innovative business models that were still being tested and perfected.
+These companies all had one thing in common when they started: they were all startups with innovative business models that were still being tested and perfected.
 LLCs allowed them the flexibility to experiment with their business models without incurring too much risk.

 Unlike sole traders or partnerships, an LLC is a separate and distinct legal entity, which provides protection and limited liability to its owners.

 LLCs are commonly used among small or medium-scale businesses, where the owners have substantial amounts of personal assets they want to protect.